gmkung/decheem-docs/docs/index.rst

 What is the deCheem Explorer?
 -----------------------------
-The deCheem Explorer helps us achieve indisputable conclusions to the most twisted and complex discussions one can imagine.
+deCheem Explorer is a web-app that uses the deCheem framework to provide the most efficient way for managing beliefs, knowledge and argumentation.

-By extending our human limitations to deduction and memory, it allows us to weaponise nebulous concepts in the realm of beliefs by using them to force consensus-by-logic.
+By extending our human limitations to deduction and memory, it allows us to apply a same level logical rigor to philosophical, legal or social science reasoning that has previously only been seen in the field of computing, mathematics and science.

-1 belief mentioning 4 situations generates 16 different scenarios and hundred arguments.

 How do I use the deCheem Explorer?